NavneethJayendran/StillingerWeberMDMC/README.md

 `git push origin`

+This requires your Git username and password, and you need to be given permission to push commits.
+I should already have given you commit permission.
+If not, just let me know and provide me your Git username.

-Now these changes should be updated online on the branch you've committed them to (read below for more info).
+If the push succeeds, these changes should be updated online on the branch you've committed them to (read below for more info).

 If you want to pull the latest changes from a given branch (read below for more info), use: